telefonicaid/fiware-cygnus/flume/README.md

 Within files, Json documents are written following one of these two schemas:

-* Fixed 7-field lines: <code>recvTimeTs</code>, <code>recvTime</code>, <code>entityId</code>, <code>entityType</code>, <code>attrName</code>, <code>attrType</code> and <code>attrValue</code>.
+* Fixed 8-field lines: `recvTimeTs`, `recvTime`, `entityId`, `entityType`, `attrName`, `attrType`, `attrValue` and `attrMd`.
+Regarding `attrValue`, in its simplest form, this value is just a string, but since Orion 0.11.0 it can be Json object or Json array.
+Regarding `attrMd`, in contains a string serialization of the metadata for the attribute in Json (if the attribute hasn't metadata, `[]` is inserted).
-*  A field per each entity's attribute, plus an additional field about the reception time of the data (<code>recvTime</code>).
+*  A field per each entity's attribute, plus an additional field about the reception time of the data (`recvTime`).
 Regarding this kind of persistence, the notifications must ensure a value per each attribute is notified.

 In both cases, the files are created at execution time if the file doesn't exist previously to the line insertion.
-The behaviour of the connector regarding the internal representation of the data is governed through a configuration parameter, <code>attr_persistence</code>, whose values can be <code>row</code> or <code>column</code>.
+The behaviour of the connector regarding the internal representation of the data is governed through a configuration parameter, `attr_persistence`, whose values can be `row` or `column`.

-Thus, by receiving a notification like the one above, and being the persistence mode 'row', the file named <code>room1-Room.txt</code> (it is created if not existing) will contain a new line such as:
+Thus, by receiving a notification like the one above, and being the persistence mode 'row', the file named `room1-Room.txt` (it is created if not existing) will contain a new line such as:

-    {"recvTimeTs":"13453464536", "recvTime":"2014-02-27T14:46:21", "entityId":"Room1", "entityType":"Room", "attrName":"temperature", "attrType":"centigrade", "attrValue":"26.5"}
+    {"recvTimeTs":"13453464536", "recvTime":"2014-02-27T14:46:21", "entityId":"Room1", "entityType":"Room", "attrName":"temperature", "attrType":"centigrade", "attrValue":"26.5", "attrMd":[{name:ID, type:string, value:ground}]}

-On the contrary, being the persistence mode 'column', the file named <code>room1-Room.txt</code> (it is created if not existing) will contain a new line such as:
+On the contrary, being the persistence mode 'column', the file named `room1-Room.txt` (it is created if not existing) will contain a new line such as:

-    {"recvTime":"2014-02-27T14:46:21", "temperature":"26.5"}
+    {"recvTime":"2014-02-27T14:46:21", "temperature":"26.5", "temperature_md":[{name:ID, type:string, value:ground}]}

 Each organization/tenant is associated to a different user in the HDFS filesystem.

 ### OrionCKANSink persistence

-This sink persists the data in a datastore in CKAN (see http://docs.ckan.org/en/latest/maintaining/datastore.html).
+This sink persists the data in a [datastore](see http://docs.ckan.org/en/latest/maintaining/datastore.html) in CKAN.
 Datastores are associated to CKAN resources and as CKAN resources we use the entityId-entityType string concatenation.
-All CKAN resource IDs belong to the same datastore (also referred as package in CKAN terms), which name is specified with the 'default_dataset' property in the CKAN sink configuration.
+All CKAN resource IDs belong to the same datastore (also referred as package in CKAN terms), which name is specified with the `default_dataset` property in the CKAN sink configuration.

 Each datastore, we can find two options:

 * Fixed 6-field lines: `recvTimeTs`, `recvTime`, `attrName`, `attrType`, `attrValue` and `attrMd`.
 Regarding `attrValue`, in its simplest form, this value is just a string, but since Orion 0.11.0 it can be JSON object or JSON array.
-Regarding `attrMd`, in contains a string serialization of the metadata for the attribute in JSON (if the attribute hasn't metadata, `null` is inserted)
+Regarding `attrMd`, in contains a string serialization of the metadata for the attribute in JSON (if the attribute hasn't metadata, `null` is inserted).
 * A field per each entity's attribute, plus an additional field about the reception time of the data (`recvTime`).
 Regarding this kind of persistence, the notifications must ensure a value per each attribute is notified.

 The behaviour of the connector regarding the internal representation of the data is governed through a configuration parameter, <code>attr_persistence</code>, whose values can be <code>row</code> or <code>column</code>.